dalong0514/readnotes/20240101复制书籍/2024111Decoding-Reality/2024111Decoding-Reality0601.md

 Now we can state the rules of betting in the casino in a way that we recover analogues of the laws of thermodynamics.
 First of all, the odds given by the house are such that:

-1‘You cannot win the game'.
+1 ‘You cannot win the game'.
 This means that if the probability for something is one third, your return will at most be three times your investment.
 So, if you invest $10 you will get at most $30 back, but with an overwhelming probability – two-thirds (67%) – you will lose.
 On average as you continue the game, you will not win anything.
 This is the exact analogue of the First Law of thermodynamics – you cannot get something for nothing.

 The Second Law of betting is even more depressing, since casinos are designed in such a way that

-2‘You cannot even break even'.
+2 ‘You cannot even break even'.
 This means that you will never get the fair odds, plus in a real casino you will have to pay to enter, you will have to pay to play, you will – most likely – be buying some drinks and tipping the casino personnel as you go along.
 All this contributes to the fact that while money is overall conserved it has the tendency to move from your pocket into the casino safe and not the other way round.
 This is the analogue of entropy increase in thermodynamics, where heat always flows from a hot to a cold body and never the other way round.
 So, in casino betting, the player is ‘hot', while the casino is ‘cool', and this determines the direction of the flow of money.

 Now, there is also a Third Law of thermodynamics, which, of course, also has its analogue in betting.
 It says that: